wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

   <tr>
    <td>Untrust
    </td>
    <td>The VM-Series 1st datpalane interfaces (untrust - ethernet1/1) reside in the untrust network.
-Each of the VM-Series untrust interfaces have an associated public IP address.
+Each untrust interface has an associated public IP address.
 The public IP addresses are used to provide outbound internet access for private resources the spoke VPC networks.
 <p>
-The untrust interface also serves as the backendl of an external TCP/UDP load balancer.
+The untrust interface also serves as the backend of an external TCP/UDP load balancer.
 The load balancer distributes internet inbound requests to the VM-Series untrust interfaces.
 The VM-Series inspects and translates the traffic to the appropriate spoke address.
    </td>
   </tr>
   <tr>